hani0216/Healthcare-System/README.md

-This final year project focuses on the design and development of a web-based healthcare management platform built on a microservices architecture.
+This project focuses on the design and development of a web-based healthcare management platform built on a microservices architecture.
 The platform connects key healthcare stakeholders — patients, doctors, and insurance providers — within a secure, collaborative, and scalable digital ecosystem.

 Doctors can manage and share patients’ medical records in PDF format, track consultations, and automatically send billing information to insurance providers for reimbursement processing.